rinazbelhaj/Data-Science/Recommender Systems.md

  **What do you thing would have caused this issue.
 What could have been done to prevent it ?**

- ## Reasons behind current recommendations:
+ ## Reasons behind current recommendations :
 The e-commerce platform generates the landing page based on recommendation engine.
 Following can be few reasons why the landing page was populated as we see in the snapshot.
  1. Recommender system tried to push offer products ahead of others
  2. Recommender system gave priority to popular products